JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Le_LU_dans_les_Groupes_d_Etude.md

 ## Enhance spiritual perception

 > Revelation teaches mortal man that, to start such a magnificent and intriguing adventure through space by means of the progression of time, he should begin by the organization of knowledge into idea-decisions; next, mandate wisdom to labor unremittingly at its noble task of transforming self-possessed ideas into increasingly practical but nonetheless supernal ideals, even those concepts which are so reasonable as ideas and so logical as ideals that the Adjuster dares so to combine and spiritize them as to render them available for such association in the finite mind as will constitute them the actual human complement thus made ready for the action of the Truth Spirit of the Sons, the time-space manifestations of Paradise truth—universal truth.
-The co-ordination of idea-decisions, logical ideals, and divine truth constitutes the possession of a righteous character, the prerequisite for mortal admission to the ever-expanding and increasingly spiritual realities of the morontia worlds. ([UB 101:6.7](/en/The_Urantia_Book/101#p6_7))
+The co-ordination of idea-decisions, logical ideals, and divine truth constitutes the possession of a righteous character, the prerequisite for mortal admission to the ever-expanding and increasingly spiritual realities of the morontia worlds. (<a id="a89_1001"></a>[UB 101:6.7](/en/The_Urantia_Book/101#p6_7))

 > Jesus taught the appeal to the emotions as the technique of arresting and focusing the intellectual attention.
-He designated the mind thus aroused and quickened as the gateway to the soul, where there resides that spiritual nature of man which must recognize truth and respond to the spiritual appeal of the gospel in order to afford the permanent results of true character transformations. ([UB 152:6.4](/en/The_Urantia_Book/152#p6_4))
+He designated the mind thus aroused and quickened as the gateway to the soul, where there resides that spiritual nature of man which must recognize truth and respond to the spiritual appeal of the gospel in order to afford the permanent results of true character transformations. (<a id="a91_394"></a>[UB 152:6.4](/en/The_Urantia_Book/152#p6_4))

 And the Divine Counselor ends his introduction with: “But we know that a fragment of God dwells in the human mind and that the Spirit of Truth dwells with the human soul.
 Furthermore, we know that these spiritual forces conspire to enable material man to grasp the reality of spiritual values and to understand the philosophy of the meanings of the universe.
 But, with even greater certainty, we know that these spirits of the Divine Presence can help man to spiritually appropriate all truth contributing to enhancing the ever-progressing reality of personal religious experience — the consciousness of God” (0: Acknowledgments)